- Location: Rhondda Cynon Taff - South Wales

 - Apply Now

-You’ll have 6 months of paid or 12 months voluntary Social Care experience.
+To be considered for this role you must have 6 months paid or 12 months voluntary experience within the Social Care sector.

 The role of a Children’s Residential Support Worker

 Children’s Residential Support Workers look after the physical and mental wellbeing of children in care.
 Children living in a residential care home need the same kind of support and care that all children and young people need, in order to achieve the best they can in terms of their health, education and all aspects of their development.